ttkorhonen/e3pages/docs/design/2_require.md

    possible, but not ideal.
 It is particularly bad if it is a module that is not being developed in-house, as our version will be out of sync with the community module.
-3. We could instead update the version to 3.16.1+1, i.e. add a build number.
+3. We could instead update the version to 3.16.1+1, i.e. add a revision number.
    This way, the existing version has not been modified.
-Moreover, you can use *sis8300llrf* version 3.16.1 with either version of scaling by specifying the build number.
+Moreover, you can use *sis8300llrf* version 3.16.1 with either version of scaling by specifying the revision number.